 Group B: The Spatial Dimension of Reform Making in Welfare States

 A second research area studies the spatial contexts of reforms, i.e. differences in contexts across countries, regions, and policy sectors.
 The projects in this areas pay particular attention to labour markets, social security, and the public sector.
 The quantitative analysis of sectoral reform-making considers the contextual implications of both reform successes and failures.
 A special emphasis of this research will be on the ex-post evaluation of economic policy reforms.
+This also involves RCTs in Europe and developing countries.

 Group C: The Political Process of Reform Making